Bran-hoff/Climate-Crisis-Position/README.md

-### Questions to Explore while ensuring 'GeoHealth' policy alignment:
+### Questions

-***Invited Speakers, Community Discussion with Moderated Q & A, Interactive Work Sessions***
+***for Invited Speakers, Community Discussion with Moderated Q & A, Interactive Work Sessions***
+***to Explore while ensuring 'GeoHealth' policy alignment***

-How do we normalize geohealthy* culture shifts that support learning environments, educators and researchers?
+1. How do we normalize geohealthy* culture shifts that support learning environments, educators and researchers?

-How do we address normal and trauma-informed levels of discomfort to operationalize the use of new tools and geohealth resources*?
+2. How do we address normal and trauma-informed levels of discomfort to operationalize the use of new tools and geohealth resources*?

-What can I do today to educate myself and others about integrating existing geohealth resources* into my work process?
+3. What can I do today to educate myself and others about integrating existing geohealth resources* into my work process?

-* Resources - in this definition, 'Geohealth Resources' scale global, community, and individual resources as per definitions above.
-Defining a shared understanding with terms and vocabulary is one component of a process for determining consensus on position statements, building on  and GeoHealth Section leadership work in progress, introduced in the article [A GeoHealth Response to a Geoscience Community Climate Change Position Statement (Rehr et al 2020)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020GH000265).
+_Geohealthy what?_  Geohealth does have a [definition](https://www.agu.org/Share-and-Advocate/Share/Policymakers/Position-Statements/Fact-sheet-Geohealth) and an [award winning journal academic journal - GeoHealth](https://agupubs.onlinelibrary.wiley.com/toc/24711403/current).
+But what is a GeoHealth Resource?
+Culture? or Policy?
+Here we define 'Geohealth Resources' as a function, process, tool, or digital object that scales global, community, and individual resources (see also definitions above).
+Building a shared understanding with terms and vocabulary is just one component of a process for determining consensus on position statements, in order to build on and GeoHealth Section leadership work in progress, introduced in the article [A GeoHealth Response to a Geoscience Community Climate Change Position Statement (Rehr et al 2020)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020GH000265).

 **@dr_cband example of a GeoHealth Policy from the perspective of an individual scientist:** For the COVID-19 impacted 2020 AGU Fall Meeting, GeoHealth Section sponsored Town Hall, we drafted a mental health resource for distribution along with  educational resources and workshop tools to address code-of-conduct policy updates in National Science Foundation (NSF) Significant Changes and Clarifications to the Proposal & Award Policies & Procedures Guide Chapter II.E.7, Conferences (2019).
 The [Talk-to-Someone open source online resource](https://waterhackweek.github.io/learning-resources/canaryopera/need_to_talk_to_someone/#suicide-is-a-big-issue) is intended for grassroots suicide prevention and mental health promotion by geoscience leaders and learners.
 We hope this will continue to address known and emerging impacts on careers, online workspaces, and research communities, and to promote a culture shift where we respect ourselves and each other as GEOSCIENCE-MOTIVATED HUMANS first.
 Platforms, campaigns, and research from within the past two years, are organized for an audience of educators to share in their classroom and online communities.
 The resource is specific to education about mental health tools and language customized for geo-computer-data scientists (Earth system modelers and environmental software developers - you know who you are).
 Publicly available on Github, instructions on how to reuse, edit, and contribute are included.